-Staff Note: Only Sections of CMC that are proposed to change are included in this version.
-If not shown in strike-out (e.g. Amendment) text or underlined text (e.g. Amendment), then there are no changes intended or proposed.
+Staff Note: Only the sections of CMC that are proposed to change are included in this version.
+Further, if the text is not shown struck out (e.g. Amendment) or underlined (e.g. Amendment), then there are no changes intended or proposed.